Dairy farm assistant, Kaiāwhina pāmu kau

 Tasks

-- Use and maintain farm vehicles, machinery and infrastructure.
+- maintain farm machinery and vehicles

 You usually learn on the job to become a dairy farm assistant and experience or a qualification may be useful.